The Tower Magazine

-The Tower Magazine is a monthly, pro-Israel magazine devoted to long-form journalism about the Middle East.
+The Tower Magazine was a monthly, pro-Israel magazine devoted to long-form journalism about the Middle East.

-The Tower is a project of the Israel Project (TIP), launched by its director Peter Block.
+The Tower was a project of the Israel Project (TIP), launched by its director Peter Block.
 In 2013, The Forward described TIP under Block's predecessor as having had a reputation as "Israel’s most effective nongovernmental public relations agency."

 The Tower Magazine was established in 2013.
 Founding editor-in-chief David Hazony served until leaving in 2017.

-Mark Dubowitz, the CEO of think tank Foundation for Defense of Democracies, describes The Israel Project's publications, of which The Tower Magazine is one, as "unique and credible."
+Mark Dubowitz, the CEO of think tank Foundation for Defense of Democracies, described The Israel Project's publications, of which The Tower Magazine was one, as "unique and credible."